thomasp85/tweenr/README.md

 An example
 ----------

-Following is an example of using the pipeable `tween_state()` function with our belowed iris data:
+Following is an example of using the pipeable `tween_state()` function with our beloved iris data:

 ``` r
 library(tweenr)